-Weill Cornell Medicine's infectious disease physicians are on the forefront of treatment, research, and support for those with HIV infection, AIDS, and other infectious diseases.
-The Center for Special Studies, a New York State Designated AIDS Center, provides the full range of health services to people with HIV and AIDS and their children.
-These services include:
+Weill Cornell Medicine's infectious disease physicians are at the forefront of treatment, research, and support for those with HIV infection, AIDS, and other infectious diseases.
+Weill Cornell Medicine’s Center for Special Studies, a New York State Designated AIDS Center, calls upon the expertise of our top infectious disease specialists in New York to provide a full range of health services to people with HIV and AIDS, as well as their children.

-HIV-specialized primary care, gynecology, dermatology, psychiatry, social work, home care planning, nutritional counseling, and chaplaincy services.
+HIV-specialized primary care, offered by our New York City-based HIV doctors,who are leading specialists in the treatment of HIV and AIDS.
+Treatment also includes gynecology, dermatology, psychiatry, social work, home care planning, nutritional counseling, and chaplaincy services.

-Two ambulatory clinics, one on the main campus at 68th Street, which is co-located with the Pediatric Center for Special Studies, and an off-site ambulatory site in Chelsea, co-located with the Gay Men's Health Crisis.
+Two ambulatory clinics, one located at NewYork-Presbyterian/Weill Cornell Medical Centers at 68th Street, which is co-located with the Pediatric Center for Special Studies, and an off-site ambulatory site in Chelsea, co-located with the Gay Men's Health Crisis.

 On-site access to current studies and trials.
-Currently, areas of clinical investigation include: antiretroviral therapy, immune-based therapies, viral co-infections in HIV, and treatment and prevention of HIV-related illnesses and their complications.
+Currently, areas of clinical investigation include: antiretroviral therapy, immune-based therapies, viral co-infections in HIV, as well as treatment and prevention of HIV-related illnesses and their complications.
 Patient referrals are welcome and are appreciated.

-In addition to providing travel advice and immunizations for persons (4,500 annually) traveling abroad, the physicians of our International Health Care Service diagnose and treat post-travel infectious diseases and offer tropical medicine consultations.
+As part of our Infectious Diseases services, we also provide travel advice and immunizations for patients (4,500 annually) traveling abroad.
+The physicians of our International Health Care Service also diagnose and treat post-travel infectious diseases and offer tropical medicine consultations.

 Weill Cornell Medicine - Infectious Diseases (ID) consists of a group of dedicated board-certified infectious diseases physicians.
 As Weill Cornell Medical College faculty members, we are committed to providing the highest-level comprehensive outpatient care to our patients and to helping our colleagues in the management of patients with complex diseases.

-We strive to adhere to the following prinicples:
+We strive to adhere to the following principles: